FairgateLabs/bitvmx-hackathon-games/backend/README.md

-# BitVMX - Add Numbers Game Backend
+# BitVMX - Add Numbers Backend

 A Rust-based backend service for the BitVMX Add Numbers game, built with Axum web framework and integrated with BitVMX RPC for peer-to-peer communication.